-This document, approved by the board of Rexel UK Limited, sets out the Company’s tax strategy and in making this strategy available, the company is fulfilling its responsibilities under Schedule 19 of the Finance Act 2016.
+This document, approved by the board of Rexel UK Limited, sets out the Company’s tax strategy and in making this strategy available, the company is fulfilling its responsibilities under paragraph 16(2) of Schedule 19 of the Finance Act 2016.
 The document sets out the Company’s approach to conducting its tax affairs and dealing with tax risks.

 Rexel UK Limited is committed to:

 - Ensuring all Laws and Regulations are completed with;

 - Instructions and directional guidelines set by the board and senior management are implemented;

 - All internal control processes are functioning correctly;

 Rexel UK Limited does not seek to enter tax avoidance schemes and always ensures that tax legislation is adhered to by seeking advice from both a tax consultant and large firm of tax advisors.

 Rexel UK Limited tax risk management process aims at identifying and analysing the main risks that the Rexel Group and UK may face to ensure it meets the following: –

 - Create and preserve the Rexel Group’s values, assets, and reputation;

 - Secure the decision making and the Rexel Group’s processes to achieve its strategy and meet its objectives;